blcervone/mental-health-data-analysis/README.md

-# mental-health-data-analysis
+# Mental Health Data Analysis
-An exploration of worldwide mental health data from 1990 to 2019 - data obtained from Kaggle
+An exploration of worldwide mental health data from 1990 to 2019 - data obtained from Kaggle.